justinleebehnke/25PieceCubePuzzle/README.md

 After laying the first block, the program will move to the next empty cell and attempt to lay a block using that cell as its starting point.
-If a block is laid it will continue to lay blocks until it reaches an empty cell where none of the 72 ways are valid for starting from that cell.
+If a block is laid it will continue to lay blocks until it reaches an empty cell where none of the 72 ways to lay are valid starting from that cell.
 It will then recurse to the last block laid, remove it from the cube, and attempt to lay a block in the next sequential position of the original 72 available from that same starting cell.